Working with Us

 How to get the best support for the lifetime of your award: get it right at application to ensure smoother running

-As soon as you identify a funding opportunity please speak to your Portfolio Manager, providing as much background to the opportunity as possible.
+As soon as you identify a funding opportunity please speak to your Portfolio Manager (and your Business Development Executive if this is any industry funder), providing as much background to the opportunity as possible.
 This may be a website link, emails or simply something you've heard.
 This will allow the Portfolio Manager to check that the funder and scheme are set up in the Worktribe system, to ensure that costing and pricing is appropriate, and that we can accept the terms and conditions.
 For new or unusual funders this can mean talking to them directly where the rules are unclear or we need to explain our processes in their context.

 Where you have partners (external or within the University, other academic or industry), please provide contact names so that authorised costs can be collated and held or, if they lead, sent to them.
 Costs for the School of Informatics must be provided and approved by the PM team.